Extensions, STEM Guides and More!

 - Lightblub Module – Lights up in 3 different colors for visual excitement.

-- Expression Module – Supports a variety of literacy activities and allows children to express themselves.
+- Expression Module – Supports a variety of early literacy activities and allows children to express themselves.
 Includes KIBO Whiteboard, Dry-erase marker, Flagpole, and Spacer.

 - Sound Record/Playback Module – Give KIBO a voice!
 Explore literacy and language development, bilingual education, music, and more!
 Includes Sound Record/Playback Module and 3 Playback programming blocks.